sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | 20   | X      |      | 18-20        | Sn            | 1062-20-0377 | 6 | $1.04 |
 | 20   |        | X    | 18-20        | Sn   | 1060-20-0177 | 6 | $0.45 |

 The premium option is usually solid contacts with gold, which would run me at least $106.99.
-This is also considering the UNIT cost.
 Sometimes, you can only buy some parts in bulk of 1000 or so, so this does not include shipping, bulk costs, and overhead (mistakes).
 You can see why materials matter now, lol.

-**Solid Contacts**
+**Solid contacts gets expensive real quick**

 | Size | Socket (0462) | Pin (0460) | Expected AWG | Material (XX) | Part #        | Qty  | $      |
 | ---- | ------------- | ---------- | ------------ | ------------- | ------------- | ---- | ------ |